echalone/PowerShell_Credential_Manager/README.md

 5. Submit a pull request :D

 ## History

+### v3.0
+- Extended possible password length to 1280 unicode characters (2560 bytes)
+- Rewriting internal code to work mainly with secure strings if possible
+- Expanded stored credential object with property SecurePassword to store password as secure string
+- Expanded Get-StoredCredential with switches IncludeSecurePassword and ExcludeClearPassword
+- Returning only clear password in New-StoredCredential if clear Password parameter was provided, but not if secure string SecurePassword parameter or PSCredential Credentials parameter was provided (in this case, only return secure string password in SecurePassword)
+- Extended UnitTests with new test cases
+- Better error messages if credentials to remove weren't found or if password in provided credentials object was too long

 ### v2.1
 - Explicit naming of cmdlets to export in psd1 for Powershell Core compatibility